valiquette/homebridge-rachio-irrigation/README.md

    - Create a new "New Basic Forwarding" from the quickstart on the Dashboard.
    - Select _Use Default Input Domain_.
 Then Continue.
    - For _Destination URL_ enter: `http://127.0.0.1:27546/`
-     - If you'll be installing the relay on a computer different from your Homebridge, replace the `127.0.0.1` with the ip or network name of your Homebridge server.
+     - If you'll be installing the relay on a computer different from your Homebridge, replace the `127.0.0.1` with the IP or network name of your Homebridge server.
    - For _Output type_ choose: _Internal_
    - For _Lock destination path_ disable it so it says: _not locked_
    - Hit Continue so you're on the review step.
 Change your _Configuration name_ to something that makes sense for you.
 I set mine to: `rachio-config`